deathworlders/online/content/books/deathworlders/chapter-49-division.md

 So, once the chatter had settled down, Daar flowed over towards the stage and leaped up onto it.
 He had everyone’s attention immediately.
 Now was the one and only moment.

 “My Champions.
-Before we get to the food and the talamay…” He shot a significant look at his majordomo, who charged off to make preparations, “I must, at last, accept ‘yer collective wisdom on a painful item.”
+Before we get to the food and the talamay…” He shot a significant look at his majordomo, who charged off to make preparations.
+“I must, at last, accept ‘yer collective wisdom on a painful item.”

 Everyone fell dead silent.
 Daar looked to Gyotin, who duck-nodded solemnly.